azhou-determined/notes/sdk/python-sdk.md

 <a name="naming"></a>
 ### Structure & Naming
 #### Client
 Top-level client is represented as both an instance and singleton (`experimental.Determined()` and `experimental.client`).
 We support both because it's easy to do so and there are merits for each pattern.

-Today, the top-level client contains authentication methods and various methods to obtain a resource's object (eg. `get_experiment`, `get_model`).
-In the future, we should reorganize the resource-related methods into their own subclass (eg. `client.experiments.list()`) for clearer separation between high-level client concerns (authentication, establishing initial HTTP connections) and resource classes.
-However, this is currently not worth the significant breaking change in order to do so.
-Should a major refactor of Python SDK be planned, we should consider this reorganization.
+The top-level client contains authentication methods and various methods to obtain a resource's object (eg. `get_experiment`, `get_model`).

 #### Resource Classes
 Each resource is its own class object.
 We will rename `TrialReference` and `ExperimentReference` to `Trial` and `Experiment`, since they were originally named as such to avoid confusion between the `Trial` object used in training (this still exists today, but can be deprecated altogether).